onyx-and-iris/voicemeeter-compact/README.md

 # Voicemeeter Compact
 ## Prerequisites
 - Voicemeeter 1 (Basic), 2 (Banana) or 3 (Potato)
+- Git for Windows (or the Github Desktop client)
 - Python 3.9+ [Don't have Python?](INST_PYTHON.md)

 ## Installation